perri99/Instantons-and-montecarlo-method-in-quantum-mechanics/README.md

 # 3.Instructions

 1. Install the required python packages
-2. Download all files of this repository and place them in the same folder
+2. Download all files in 'codes' and place them in the same folder
 3. Set input parameters in the file `inputs.txt` (recommended values are already set)
 4. Run the programmes:
      -  `qmdiag.py`